timdeschryver/timdeschryver.dev/blog/translating-exceptions-into-problem-details-responses/index.md

 ## Problem Details with ASP.NET

 ASP.NET Core already has built-in support for Problem Details.
-To enable it, you need to invoke the `IServiceCollection.UseProblemDetails()` extension method and the `IApplicationBuilder.UseStatusCodePages()` extension method.
+To enable it, you need to invoke the `IServiceCollection.AddProblemDetails()` extension method and the `IApplicationBuilder.UseStatusCodePages()` extension method.

 ```cs{2, 5}:Program.cs
 var builder = WebApplication.CreateBuilder(args);